-The Asia and Pacific region is home to some 4.4 billion inhabitants, more than half of the world’s population.
+The Asia and Pacific region is home to more than half of the world’s population.
 Its vast and diverse landmass allows for varied and extreme weather patterns as well as a high level of ethnic and cultural diversity, making it particularly prone to both natural hazards and conflicts.

 Encompassing a broad array of high-risk zones such as river basins, flood plains, seismic fault lines and volcanic landforms, the Asian continent and the Pacific region regularly bear the brunt of recurrent floods, cyclones, droughts, landslides, earthquakes and volcanic eruptions.